 THE BLOCKCHAIN RISES

-Why it matters: Bitcoin and Ethereum prices continue to climb and ICOs are becoming much more common with start-ups who want to finance outside of the usual seed or VC route.
-But it’s not just about finance.
-Blockchain tech is being experimented with in areas as diverse as smart contracts (music and healthcare), identity (passports, personal ID), the Internet of Things (smart appliances, supply chain), and digital rights management (music and film).
+Why it matters: The volatility of Bitcoin continues to grab all the headlines but cryptocurrencies are just the beginning of a potential revolution.
+Blockchain tech is going mainstream fast and is being adopted and experimented with in areas as diverse as smart contracts (music and healthcare), identity (passports, personal ID), the Internet of Things (data marketplaces), and digital rights management (music and film).
+The broad decentralization of data could become the next iteration of Internet.

 Tracks: Code and Programming, Film and TV Industry, Food, Government, Intelligent Future, Music Industry, Startup & Tech Sectors